wailu/react-suspense-sync/README.md

 3. On the client, load the JavaScript code for the entire app.
 4. On the client, hydrate the server-rendered HTML for the entire app.

 In the past however, this is done in a waterfall approach; each step had to finish before the next step is initiated.
-This is not efficient when some parts of your app are slower than others.
+This is not efficient when some parts of your app are slower than others (which is most often the case).

 In React 18, `<Suspense>` enables developers to break down their apps into smaller independent units, in which these units will go through each steps independently from each other.
 The result is that parts of your app that are ready earlier can be made available to your users sooner.

-What this means essentially is that we can start the fetch on the server but do not need to wait for our data to be ready before starting to stream to the client.
-On the client, React will render the fallback in place of the component while the data is not ready yet.
+What this means essentially is that we can start fetching data on the server, but do not need to wait for the fetching of data to complete before starting to stream to the client.
+On the client, React will render the fallback in place of the component while the data is not yet available.

 However, one caveat is that the data fetching solution needs to be integrated with Suspense for this to work correctly.
-Currently, outside of React Server Components (in the future) or the big frameworks like Next.js or Remix, integrating with this new Suspense mechanism on the server and client has no widespread support yet.
+Currently, outside of the big frameworks like [Next.js](https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming#streaming-with-suspense) and [Remix](https://remix.run/docs/en/main/guides/streaming), this suspense streaming feature has no widespread or mainstream support yet.

 ## Usage

 React Suspense Sync provides a simple solution for your SSR react app to **fetch data on server and sync it to the client later on**, enabling you to start streaming HTML earlier to the client.

+### 1. Wrap with `<SuspenseSync>`
 ```
 import { SuspenseSync } from "react-suspense-sync";
-...
+// ...

 const App = ({ asyncData }) => {
   return (